ymuichiro/quick_learning_symbol_en/13_verify.md

 It has been verified that the transaction information is contained in the block header.

-## 13.2 Block headers validation
+## 13.2 Block header validation

-Verify that the known block hash value (e.g. finalised block) can be traced back to the block header under verification.
+Verify that the known block hash value (e.g. finalised block) can be traced back to the block header that is being verified.

 ### Normal block validation